[For AWS Beginners] A 5-Minute Guide to Amazon ELB!

 We recommend enabling multiple Availability Zones for all load balancers.

-This configuration ensures that your load balancer can continue to route traffic.
+This configuration allows the load balancer to continue routing traffic.

-If one Availability Zone becomes unavailable or has no healthy targets, your load balancer can route traffic to healthy targets in another Availability Zone.
+If one Availability Zone becomes unavailable or loses its healthy targets, the load balancer can route traffic to healthy targets in another Availability Zone.

-There are three types of ELB: ALB, NLB, and CLB.
+There are three types of ELBs: ALB, NLB, and CLB.

-It is a load balancer that is optimal for HTTP and HTTPS.
+It is a load balancer optimized for HTTP and HTTPS.

 It operates at the application layer of the OSI reference model.